 Emergency Action Plan

-I think it is safe to say that this is the number one thing people don’t think about putting in their range bag.
+It is safe to say that this is the number one thing people don’t think about putting in their range bag.
+Start with being equipped with a med kit.

 Personal Emergency Information

 In case of an emergency of any kind, it is helpful if those around you can quickly identify you, any medical issues you have and what medications you are on.
-Print out our Emergency Info Sheet and seal it in an envelope, clearly labeling it so it can be found in your range bag easily.
+Print out our Emergency Info Sheet (found in your AG & AG Shooting Journal) and seal it in an envelope, clearly labeling it so it can be found in your range bag easily.
 You can also turn one into your Chapter Facilitator.

 Emergency at the Range